Auth in MERN: Every Mistake I Made So You Don't Have To

 })

-With JWTs, the token is still valid until it expires, even if the user clicks "logout."
-You can't really invalidate it because JWTs are stateless.
-They're just cryptographically signed data, not something you can revoke on the server.
+When using JWTs the token stays valid until it expires even if a user clicks the "logout" button.
+You can't simply invalidate it because JWTs are stateless.
+They are data that is cryptographically signed not something that can be revoked on the server.

-Some people keep a blocklist of invalidated tokens, but then you're back to hitting the database on every request, which defeats the whole stateless benefit.
+Some developers keep a list of tokens but that means checking the database for every request, which defeats the purpose of statelessness.

-My solution: I keep a token version number in the user record.
-When someone logs out, I increment their version.
-Every token includes the version it was issued for.
-If the versions don't match during validation, the token is rejected, even if it hasn't expired yet.
+My approach is to store a version number in the users record.
+When someone logs out I increase their version number.
+Each token includes the version it was issued for.
+If the versions do not match during validation the token is rejected, even if it has not expired yet.

 Passwords and Timing Attacks

 I knew to use bcrypt for password hashing.
-That's like rule number one of auth, right?
+That's rule number one for authentication right?

-What I didn't know about was timing attacks.
-Apparently, if you compare passwords with a regular string comparison, attackers can measure how long the comparison takes and use that to guess the password character by character.
+I didn't know about timing attacks.
+When you compare passwords with a string comparison attackers can measure how long it takes.
+They can use this to guess the password character by character.

-Thankfully, bcrypt.compare() does constant-time comparison automatically.
-But I had written some custom validation logic that didn't, and that could have been vulnerable.
-Removed that code real quick.
+Thankfully bcrypts compare function does constant-time comparison automatically.
+I had written custom validation logic that didn't.
+That could have been vulnerable.
+I removed the code quickly.

 Should I Have Just Used Sessions?

 Here's the thing.
-After all this, I realized that sessions with server-side storage might have been simpler for my use case.
+After all this I realized sessions with server-side storage might have been simpler for my use case.

-JWTs are great if you're building a mobile app, or if you need to share authentication across multiple services, or if you really need stateless auth.
-But for a standard web app talking to its own backend?
-Session cookies are perfectly fine and way less complicated.
+JSON Web Tokens or JWTs are great for apps.
+They're also great if you need to share authentication across services or if you really need stateless authentication..
+For a standard web app talking to its own backend?
+Session cookies are fine and less complicated.

-But honestly, I'm glad I went through the pain of implementing JWTs.
+I'm glad I implemented JWTs.
 I understand the tradeoffs now.
-I know why someone would choose one over the other instead of just following whatever the tutorial said.
+I know why someone would choose one, over the other.
+I didn't just follow a tutorial.

 My Current Checklist

-- Passwords are hashed with bcrypt, minimum 10 rounds
+- Passwords are hashed using bcrypt, with least 10 rounds.

-Even now, I still get a little nervous about auth.
+I still get a little nervous about authentication.

-Every few months some new vulnerability gets disclosed and I wonder if my implementation is affected.
-I'll read an article about session fixation or token sidejacking and go double-check my code.
+Every months some new vulnerability gets found and I wonder if my authentication implementation is affected.

-Maybe that's a good thing.
-Auth is one of those areas where a healthy dose of paranoia probably keeps you from getting lazy.
+Authentication is one of those areas where being a little paranoid probably keeps you from getting lazy with your authentication.

-I'm not an expert.
-I'm just someone who's messed it up enough times to know what not to do.
+I am someone who has messed up authentication enough times to know what not to do with authentication.